nokieng17/Udacity-yes-no/README.md

 2. install packages `npm i`
 3. Run the project `npm start`

+# Framework
+`React Native`.
+It was create by using `create-react-native-app` provided by Facebook `Typescript`.
+Some package were installed in order to enable typescript feature as in `packages.json` file

 by running `npm start`, some packages will be auto installed such as `expo-cli`

 # author